-CHAPTER 1: Principles of Accounting
+CHAPTER 1: Principles of Accounting 9

-The Purpose of Accounting
+The Purpose of Accounting)

-Reviewing the Common Financial Statements
+Reviewing the Common Financial Statements 2

-The Philosophy of Accounting
+The Philosophy of Accounting25

-A Few Words about Tax Accounting
+A Few Words about Tax Accounting 3

-CHAPTER 2: Double-Entry Bookkeeping27
+CHAPTER 2: Double-Entry Bookkeeping29 9

-The Fiddle-Faddle Method of Accounting
+The Fiddle-Faddle Method of Accounting)

-How Double-Entry Bookkeeping Works
+How Double-Entry Bookkeeping Works 3

-Almost a Real-Life Example
+Almost a Real-Life Example 3

-A Few Words about How QuickBooks Works
+A Few Words about How QuickBooks Works ŝ

-CHAPTER 3: Special Accounting Problems 47
+CHAPTER 3: Special Accounting Problems 49)

-Working with Accounts Receivable
+Working with Accounts Receivable50)

-Recording Accounts Payable Transactions
+Recording Accounts Payable Transactions53

-Inventory Accounting
+Inventory Accounting56 5

-Accounting for Fixed Assets57
+Accounting for Fixed Assets)

-Recognizing Liabilities61
+Recognizing Liabilities63 3

-Closing Out Revenue and Expense Accounts 65
+Closing Out Revenue and Expense Accounts 68 3

-One More Thing
+One More Thing l

-- " Figuring out the purpose of accounting - Taking a look at the common financial statements - " Understanding the philosophy of accounting - " Discovering income tax accounting and reporting ny discussion of how to use QuickBooks to better manage your business begins with a discussion of the basics of accounting.
-For this reason, in this chapter and the next two, I attempt to provide the same information that you would receive in an introductory college accounting course.
+- Figuring out the purpose of accounting - Taking a look at common financial statements - " Understanding the philosophy of accounting - " Discovering income tax accounting and reporting ny discussion of how to use QuickBooks to better manage your business begins with a discussion of the basics of accounting.
+For this reason, in this chapter and the next two, I attempt to provide the same information that you'd receive in an introductory college accounting course.
 I tailor the entire discussion, of course, to QuickBooks and the small-business environment.
-What you'll read about here and in the next chapters of this book pretty much describes how accounting works in a small-business setting using QuickBooks.
+What you'll read about here and in the next two chapters of this book pretty much describes how accounting works in a small-business setting when you're using QuickBooks.